Emberlynn-Loo/tp/docs/UserGuide.md

 3. **Utilise the predefined Name attribute.** Currently, the Name attribute behaves like any other user-defined attribute.
 In the future, the Name attribute may be used to provide additional functionality, such as displaying the name of the person in the GUI.

+4. **Maximise UI elements automatically.** Currently, UI elements resize when the user types in the command box.
+This may distract some users.

 [Back to Table of Contents](#table-of-contents)

 --------------------------------------------------------------------------------------------------------------------